gardenrobot/co2visualization/README.md

 A tool for logging data from a co2meter.com sensor and visualizing it.

-Built with [co2meter](https://github.com/vfilimonov/co2meter), Flask, and Celery.
+Built with [co2meter](https://github.com/vfilimonov/co2meter), Flask, Celery, and Chartkick.
 Can be optionally deployed with docker compose.

 TODO put pics of graphs and hardware here